cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/google-workspace-saas.md

 `Error: “G Suite - This account cannot be accessed because the login credentials could not be verified.”`

 If you see this error, it is likely that the Public Key and Private Key do not match.
-Double-check that your certificate file matches your Public Key.
+Confirm your certificate file matches your Public Key.